nearform/titus/docs/contributing/README.md

 └──────────────────────────────────────────────────┘
 ```

-The documentation will be served on `localhost:4000` in this case.
+The documentation is served on `localhost:4000` in this case.

 [docs]:https://nearform.github.io/titus